 Download our free visual content guide here to learn more about how to use visuals in your marketing.

 In fact, tweets with images receive 18% more clicks and 150% more retweets, photo posts on Facebook brand pages account for 87% of total interactions, and in a recent study by Demand Gen Report, 86% of buyers expressed some level of desire to access interactive/visual content on demand.
-If you need even more convincing to incorporate visuals into your content marketing strategy, there are even more stats where those came from.
+If you still need more convincing, we've got even more content marketing stats on the importance of using visuals.

 So are you ready to enhance your content with visuals?
 Here are some great ways to start incorporating visuals into your content marketing.